xero/lvthn/docs/TEST_REPORT.md

 ### Note on floppy1 vs sources/serpent.c

 CLAUDE.md §Step 2 specified `sources/serpent.c/` as the reference.
-However, `sources/serpent.c/serpent.c` uses NESSIE byte ordering (verified: it passes the NESSIE Set 8 v#0 vector directly without preprocessing), while mipher uses AES-submission byte ordering.
+However, `sources/serpent.c/serpent.c` uses NESSIE byte ordering (verified: it passes the NESSIE Set 8 v#0 vector directly without preprocessing), while leviathan uses AES-submission byte ordering.
 Using `sources/serpent.c/` would have required full byte-reversal of key, counter, and output in the harness.

 The user pointed out `sources/first_release_c_and_java/serpent/floppy1/` and `floppy2/` as alternatives. `floppy1` is the Ross Anderson original AES submission reference — the same code that produced floppy4's authoritative test vectors.
-It uses AES-submission byte ordering (matching mipher) with zero conversion needed. `floppy1` was selected.
+It uses AES-submission byte ordering (matching leviathan) with zero conversion needed. `floppy1` was selected.

 ---